Plain English Summary

 Background and study aims

-The study aims to determine whether it would be useful to adapt an existing parenting programme called Triple P Online to include specific information and ideas for parents with a mental disorder called bipolar disorder.
-This has the potential to improve the parenting experience for both parents and children and reduce the possibility of future problems for children of bipolar parents.
+The aim of this study is to find out whether it would be useful to adapt an existing parenting programme called Triple P Online to include specific information and ideas for parents with a mental disorder called bipolar disorder.
+This may improve the parenting experience for both parents and children and reduce the possibility of future problems for children of bipolar parents.

 Who can participate?

-People with a diagnosis of bipolar disorder who are 18 years or over with at least one child aged between 3 and 10 years old and have internet access can participate in this study.
+People with a diagnosis of bipolar disorder who are aged 18 or over with at least one child aged between 3 and 10 years old and have internet access

 What does the study involve?

-A member of our research team will arrange a time for an interview which will take place over the phone.
-Initially, we will ask some questions to confirm eligibility for the study.
+A member of the research team arranges a time for an interview which takes place over the phone.
+Initially, they ask some questions to confirm eligibility for the study.
 The study requires that a bipolar disorder diagnosis is verified using an interview.
-This will be conducted with all participants, unless this assessment has occurred during a previous study by the Spectrum Centre for Mental Health Research within the last 6 months.
+This is conducted with all participants, unless this assessment has occurred during a previous study by the Spectrum Centre for Mental Health Research within the last 6 months.
 The interview takes about 1 hour and 15 minutes to complete over the telephone.
-Participants will be randomly placed in one of two groups.
-One group will be provided with access to the Integrated Bipolar Parenting Intervention (IBPI) and should continue with any other treatments or care plans in place.
-The second group will not have access to the site during the period of the study.
-This group is vital to the success of the study as it will allow us to assess the effectiveness of the care offered to the first group.
-All participants in the second group will be given access to the site following the conclusion of the study if it is found to be helpful or cause no harm.
+Participants are randomly allocated to one of two groups.
+One group is provided with access to the Integrated Bipolar Parenting Intervention (IBPI) and should continue with any other treatments or care plans in place.
+The second group do not have access to the site during the period of the study.
+This group is vital to the success of the study to assess the effectiveness of the care offered to the first group.
+All participants in the second group are given access to the site after the end of the study if it is found to be helpful or cause no harm.
 IBPI consists of 16 modules.
 It is designed so that one module is completed each week over a period of 4 months.
 Each module may take an hour to complete online and then involve planning activities during the subsequent week.
 If participants have more than one child they are required to pick one to focus on during completion of the programme.
-All participants will be asked to complete three telephone interviews during the 12 months of their study participation (upon joining, and then after 6 and 12 months).
-These telephone interviews will take about 45 minutes to complete.
-Participants will also be asked to complete a number of questionnaires on five separate occasions (upon joining, and then after 4, 6, 9 and 12 months).
-The majority of these will be completed online, but one will be via telephone.
-The online questionnaires will take about an hour to fill in and the questionnaire completed over the phone will take about 5 minutes.
+All participants are asked to complete three telephone interviews during the 12 months of their study participation (upon joining, and then after 6 and 12 months).
+These telephone interviews take about 45 minutes to complete.
+Participants are also asked to complete a number of questionnaires on five separate occasions (upon joining, and then after 4, 6, 9 and 12 months).
+Most of these are completed online, but one is via telephone.
+The online questionnaires take about an hour to fill in and the questionnaire completed over the phone takes about 5 minutes.
 Up to 10 parents can participate in an interview following the programme to express their views on IBPI, including elements that they found helpful as well as any challenges to using the web programme.
 Fifteen children of the parents involved in the study can take part in two interviews, once before and once after their parents' completion of the programme to find out about the children's emotions and their experience of family life.
-The interviews for parents will last about an hour and the interviews for the children will last about 45 minutes.
-The children's interviews will involve using a programme called 'In My Shoes' (IMS), which is a computer-assisted interview for communicating with children.
-All interviews will take place in participant's homes and will be recorded as long as specific consent has been obtained.
+The interviews for parents last about an hour and the interviews for the children last about 45 minutes.
+The children's interviews involve using a programme called 'In My Shoes' (IMS), which is a computer-assisted interview for communicating with children.
+All interviews take place in participant's homes and are recorded as long as specific consent has been obtained.